-In 2014, the MSF issued bonds, with the proceeds used toward the construction of Little Caesars Arena, a downtown events center to be used by the Detroit Red Wings hockey team and the Detroit Pistons basketball team, as well as for other entertainment and sporting events.
-The DDA will be the owner of the Arena.
-Olympia Development ("Olympia") is the concessionaire that will run the Arena.
+In 2014, the MSF issued bonds, with the proceeds used toward the construction of Little Caesars Arena, a downtown events center used by the Detroit Red Wings hockey team and the Detroit Pistons basketball team, as well as for other entertainment and sporting events.
+The DDA is the owner of the Arena.
+Olympia Development ("Olympia") is the concessionaire that runs the Arena.
 Olympia donated land and construction costs valued at \$47,800,000 to the project.
-See Note G for details on the bonds issued, as well as Note B for details on derivative instruments issued in connection with the bonds payable and Note K for events that occurred subsequent to June 30, 2017.
+See Note G for details on the bonds issued, as well as Note B for details on derivative instruments issued in connection with the bonds payable.